KEY60228/event-stream-parser/README.md

-# SSE Parser Stream
+# Server-Sent Events (SSE) Parser / Event Stream Parser

-A lightweight Server-Sent Events (SSE) parser that works with Web Streams API.
+A lightweight Server-Sent Events (SSE) parser implementation following the HTML Living Standard specification.
+This package is designed to work with the Web Streams API and is fully compatible with modern browsers and Node.js.

 ## Installation